 Dental Hygienist Education Requirements

-Dental hygienists remove deposits such as plaque and tartar from patients' teeth, take x-rays and apply fluoride treatments.
-The training required to become a dental hygienist typically includes a certificate or associate's degree in dental hygiene.
+Dental hygienists remove deposits, such as plaque and tartar, from patients' teeth, take x-rays and apply fluoride treatments.
+The training required to become a dental hygienist typically includes a certificate or an associate's degree program in dental hygiene.
 Licensed dental hygienists may also obtain advanced education in order to broaden their careers in the field.

 Education Requirements for Dental Hygienists

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), the minimum educational requirement for work as a dental hygienist typically consists of a 2-year certificate program or associate's degree program in dental hygiene from an institution accredited by the Commission on Dental Accreditation.
 This level of education will qualify aspiring dental hygienists to pursue state licensure, which all states require.
 Program applicants must have a high school education.
 More advanced degrees are available for those wishing to move into dental hygiene research or work in public health programs.

 Certificate programs in dental hygiene can be completed in 2-3 years.
 The curriculum combines classroom learning with a clinical laboratory component.
 In this manner, students can gain practical experience before entering the workforce.
 This requirement teaches students how to treat sensitive gums and tooth decay, record patient histories and inform patients on proper oral care.

 As part of their classroom education, students will gain knowledge in dental sciences and commonly used dental techniques.
 The majority of dental hygiene certificate programs comprise core courses in such subjects as: